davidtskhvedadze/robust-api/README.md

 This should help you set up and visualize the metrics in Grafana.

 ## Redis Caching
-We use Redis to cache data to improve the performance of our application.
+I use Redis to cache data to improve the performance of our application.
 By caching frequently accessed data, we can reduce the load on our database and speed up response times.

 ### Example Usage
 ```javascript